u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/onsip.rst

 ====================================
-Use VoIP services in Odoo with OnSIP
+Use VoIP services in Thrive Bureau ERP with OnSIP
 ====================================

 Introduction
 ============

-Odoo VoIP can be set up to work together with OnSIP (www.onsip.com).
+Thrive Bureau ERP VoIP can be set up to work together with OnSIP (www.onsip.com).
 In that case, the installation and setup of an Asterisk server is not necessary as the whole infrastructure is hosted and managed by OnSIP.

 You will need to open an account with OnSIP to use this service.
 Before doing so, make sure that your area and the areas you wish to call are covered by the service.
 After opening an OnSIP account, follow the configuration procedure below.